architv/architv.github.io/_posts/2015-10-20-viral-cli-app.md

 Since the work has to be done urgently, I switch off the TV.
 But now, I am constantly switching between my terminal and browser to check the scores, after all it's Manchester United who is playing.

 This has happened to me dozens of time and every time I wish I didn't have to leave my terminal to check the scores.
 As a developer, my job is to find the solution.
-It was then the idea of soccer cli came to me.
+It was then the idea of [soccer-cli](https://github.com/architv/soccer-cli) came to me.

 ### A month and dozens of pull requests later: